Monetary reform in the United States: Post-war developments (1945-2008)

 The Bretton Woods system tied the dollar to gold and other currencies to the dollar.
 The system collapsed in 1971 when President Nixon ended gold convertibility, leading to the fiat era.

 Post-2008 financial crisis

+Dennis Kucinich, official portrait, 112th congress.

 The 2008 financial crisis revealed major banks had taken excessive risks, with taxpayer bailouts protecting "too big to fail" financial institutions while bank profits remained privatized.
 Massive Federal Reserve interventions during and after the crisis, like quantitative easing, raised questions about the central bank's role and independence.

 On the progressive left, Dennis Kucinich introduced the NEED Act, which would transfer money creation from private banks to the US Treasury.
 On the libertarian right, Ron Paul advocated for returning to the gold standard and "End the Fed."

 Bitcoin critics say its significant price fluctuations make it unsuitable as the mainstream payment method worldwide, suggesting a cryptocurrency based on special drawing rights, though wide use of cryptocurrency could create systemic risk.